4d/docs/website/translated_docs/es/Desktop/building.md

 2. In the *buildApp.4DSettings* file of the client-server application, use following xml key(s) to indicate the path to the folder containing the compiled single user application:
     - `DatabaseToEmbedInClientWinFolder`
     - `DatabaseToEmbedInClientMacFolder`
 3. Genere la aplicación cliente-servidor.
-This will have following effects:
+Esto tendrá los siguientes efectos:
     - the whole folder of the single user application is copied inside the "Database" folder of the merged client
     - the *EnginedServer.4Dlink* file of the "Database" folder is not generated
     - the .4DC, .4DZ, .4DIndy files of the single user application copy are renamed using the name of the merged client